Waterlilies, Brooklyn Botanical Garden, NY

 Giuilia was left in the care of Maria Salviati when her father, Alessandro de Medici was assassinated.
 The child’s apprehension is palpable.

-The paternal grandmother of Giulia was an African woman and this is thought to be the first portrait in the Western cannon of someone of African descent.
+The paternal grandmother of Giulia was an African woman and this is thought to be the first portrait in the Western canon of someone of African descent.

 This portrait of Giuila was overpainted in the 19th century and was rediscovered and exposed in a 1937 cleaning.